localstack/docs/content/en/localstack/lambda-executors.md

 The default option is `docker`, unless LocalStack has no access to a docker daemon itself when it will be set to `local`.

+Running docker containers inside the Localstack docker images requires to bind mount the `/var/run/docker.socket`.
+See the example below:
+{{< command >}}
+$ docker run --rm -it -v "/var/run/docker.sock:/var/run/docker.sock" -e DEBUG=1 -e LAMBDA_EXECUTOR=<mode> -p 4566:4566  localstack/localstack
+{{</command >}}

 ### Local execution

 Configuration: `LAMBDA_EXECUTOR=local`

 In this execution mode, the lambda code is executed directly in the context of LocalStack itself.
 Therefore, if LocalStack is executed within docker, all the Lambda executions take place within that same container, and if it is executed in host mode, it will be executed directly on your machine.
 If lambda container images are used, and the `local` executor is set, the execution of these images will automatically take place using the `docker` executor (regular lambdas will continue to use the `local` executor).

 Local executor mode currently supports the following Lambda Platforms: